 books about movies for Christians and for anyone who watches movies with their spiritual eyes wide open

 Elijah Davidson is a writer living in California.
-I am the author of How to Talk to a Movie: Movie-Watching as a Spiritual Exercise, a contributor to God in the Movies: A Guide for Exploring Four Decades of Film, and the co-editor of the Reel Spirituality Monograph Series with Cascade Press.
+I am the author of How to Talk to a Movie: Movie-Watching as a Spiritual Exercise, the creator of the Icons of Cinema series, a contributor to God in the Movies: A Guide for Exploring Four Decades of Film, and the co-editor of the Reel Spirituality Monograph Series with Cascade Press.

 Since 2011, I have co-directed the Brehm Film institute of faith and film (formerly Reel Spirituality) at Fuller Theological Seminary.
 In addition to publishing books about movies for Christians, I also help plan Brehm Film's screening series and write for and edit our website, Deep Focus.
 I frequently cover film festivals for Brehm Film, including Sundance, South By Southwest, and the Denver International Film Festival.